 - A. For well-differentiated G1 or G2 neuroendocrine tumors with a Ki-67 < 20% OR well-differentiated G3 neuroendocrine tumors with a Ki-67 < 55% - B. Positive somatostatin receptor scintigraphy with correlative magnetic resonance imaging (MRI) or computed tomography (CT) imaging of metastatic measurable disease or 68-Ga-dotatate positron emission tomography (PET) scan positive for metastatic disease - C. In the absence of metastatic disease, a surgical or medical consult documenting the reason for inoperability - D. Progression of disease following treatment with SSA therapy - II.
-Lu-dotatate is considered not medically necessary for poorly-differentiated tumors and for G3 well-differentiated tumors with a Ki-67 of ≥ 55%. - III.
+Lu-dotatate is considered not medically necessary for poorly-differentiated tumors and for G3 well-differentiated tumors with a Ki-67 of $\geq$ 55%. - III.
 Lu-dotatate is considered not medically necessary in the treatment of all other tumors. - IV.
-Contraindications - A. Serum creatinine: ≥ 1.7 mg per deciliter or creatinine clearance of ≤ 50 ml/minute - B. Hgb: $\leq 8.0 \text{ g/dl}$ ; WBC $< 2000/\text{mm}^3$ ; platelets $< 75,000 \text{ mm}^3$ - V. Precautions and warnings - A. The official manufacturer's prescribing information, precautions and radiation safety instructions packaged with the medication should be fully reviewed and understood before using Lu-dotatate.
+Contraindications - A. Serum creatinine: $\ge 1.7$ mg per deciliter or creatinine clearance of $\le 50$ ml/minute B. Hgb: $\le 8.0$ g/dl; WBC < 2000/mm; platelets < 75,000 mm - V. Precautions and warning - A. The official manufacturer's prescribing information, precautions and radiation safety instructions packaged with the medication should be fully reviewed and understood before using Lu-dotatate. - B. This radiopharmaceutical should be used by or under the supervision of physicians with specific training in the use of radiopharmaceuticals who have been authorized and approved by the appropriate governmental agency.